The DfE announced in May 2022 that fully funded NPQ training scholarships will be available until 2023/2024.

-Access to funding remains conditional on successful validation of participants’ registration information against Teaching Regulation Agency records, so you must ensure that the information supplied to your NPQ provider matches your teacher record.
+Access to funding remains conditional on successful validation of participants’ registration information against Teaching Regulation Agency records, so you must ensure that the information supplied to your NPQ provider matches your teacher records.
 You can check and update your record via the Teaching Regulation Agency’ Teacher Self-Service Portal.

-- have completed an NPQH OR
+- Have completed an NPQH OR

-- are studying for an NPQH OR
+- Are studying for an NPQH OR

-- are about to start an NPQH
+- Are about to start an NPQH

-- have not withdrawn from the additional support programme previously
+- Have not withdrawn from the additional support programme previously